I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Kenya and Uganda have been squabbling over a small, rocky island for years.
-In the 1990s, fishermen began building corrugated iron dwellings on Migingo Island in Africa’s Lake Victoria.
+In the 1990s, fishermen began building corrugated iron shacks on Migingo Island in Africa’s Lake Victoria.
 This saved them hours-long, daily boat rides, burning precious fuel, to the coastlines of Kenya and Uganda.
 But, the value of the rich fishing grounds nearby has prompted a territorial quarrel.

 Migingo Island: The Facts

 To provide perspective on the international bickering over a tiny speck of land it helps to know a little bit about the place.

 - The island covers just 2,000 square metres (22,000 square feet), that’s less than half an acre.
 That’s about one-and-a-half times a National Hockey League ice surface, about half the size of Bill Gates’s home, or about one third the size of the White House.

 - The actual population can only be guessed at.
 According to a 2009 Kenyan census it was 131, but the most often quoted number is 500 of which about 80 percent are Kenyan and 20 percent Ugandan.

 - Migingo is far and away the most densely populated island in the world at 208,000 per square kilometre.
 That’s three times the density of Hong Kong.

 - It is sometimes called “The Metal Clad Island” because almost all the dwellings on it are built out of corrugated iron.

 - While everybody is crammed cheek-by-jowl onto the tiny rocky islet of Mingingo, another, bigger and uninhabited island sits only 200 metres away.
 The reason nobody lives there is that pirates are active in the area, so people huddle together on the tiny rock where there is some semblance of police protection.